miklevin/MikeLev.in/_posts/2025-07-10-infinite-regression-ai-collaboration-strategy.md

 focus.
 And while what I just did was not a real-time monitor but more of a batch process, all the same principles applied and I can switch it from batch to real-time at any time now.
 I've got the skills.

+And I made that old HitTail site that did something along these lines before AI was even around.
+I did it by sitting on the flow of data coming in from the web logs essentially — reading the *once very informative* referrer variable in the http request for a page which showed you the keywords that were searched on that led them to your page.
+You parsed it out and made some intelligent decision using that.
+The https protocol, aka the *not provided* event, put a stop to that for for the most part.
+You have to go to Google Search Console now for much of that same data, but still.
+It's accessible albeit less granular, sampled-down, aggregated and filtered.
+But it's still there and it's free.

+There's also still plenty of good data in your web log files, if you know how to configure them, how to get them, how to read and analyze them.
+And a project that's coming up for me in very short order is home-hosting for my very-small but potentially very informative sites where I'll be able to watch the activity on the sites like watching fish in a fishtank.

+But for right now, I did an exercise in putting an AI in a continuously running loop.
+I did it very expensively with a frontier model through Cursor AI but I'm running these local LLMs every day too in the form of the Ollama quantized Gemma 3 baked into Pipulate.
+I can put that to work 24/7/365.
+And that's just in the Pipualte product.
+I can also do something like that on the very servers hosting the websites for a kind of next generation HitTail.
+What could you do if you had an intelligence knowing everything happening on a website on a piece of hardware it was co-occupying?

 I am sitting at one of these nexus moments.
 Because of the latest work that I did, what SciFi nerds might call the probability light-cone before me has